SAP-samples/teched2025-AD167/SBPA and S:4 HANA exercises/ex1/README.md

 ## Summary

-Now that you have created the Sales Order, Continue to [Exercise 2 - Exercise 2 Description](../ex2/README.md)
+Now that you have created the Sales Order, Continue to [Exercise 2 - Create Process](../ex2/README.md)